 Hadoop and map reduce’s simplicity, and especially lack of indices, significantly limits its performance.
 I described how map reduce 2.0 and alternatives bypassing map reduce will change Hadoop’s application and speed it up in the next year or two.
 Another approach is the introduction of indices to data stored on Hadoop Distributed File System (HDFS).
-Since Hadoop is not a Database Management System (DBMS), indices have been largely ignored until recently with exciting research exploring indexing and its performance benefits to Hadoop.

 At its inception, Hadoop was diametrical to the idea of parallel DBMS, with their well-tuned schema and indices.
 This perception implied that Hadoop, by design – massively parallel, scalable, data agnostic, and hardwired to full row or column scans – is not suitable for indexing.
 This essential technology is key to traditional DBMS, keeping the performance high-ground over Hadoop on (near) real-time analytical tasks.

 This may change, and not only because of Corona, YARN, Tez, Impala, and Drill.
 Research at the Information System Group at the Saarland University is nothing less than a paradigm shift.
 Researchers demonstrated that Hadoop, with little to no changes, can generate indices, which provide stunning performance improvements.

 The researchers’ first approach, Hadoop++, was to generate indices with drop-in replacements for some of the user-defined functions Hadoop uses for intermediated steps in map reduce jobs.
 They created separate indices for each HDFS block.
 These data blocks are stored, distributed and redundantly, in HDFS on the Hadoop cluster for reliability and performance.